-Larsa Pippen Heads Out On The Town While Wearing A Major Cleavage Bearing Crop Top
+Larsa Pippen Heads Out On The Town While Wearing A Major Cleavage-Bearing Crop Top

 “WOW,” stated yet another person who cleverly used a kissy-face emoji in place of the letter O.

 Other followers were rendered speechless, using emoji to take the place of actual words about how they were feeling.
-In fact, one admirer posted dozens of the telling symbols, including a number of OK emoji, 100 emoji, red rose emoji and red heart emoji punctuated by a crown emoji, a diamond emoji and a sunshine emoji.
+In fact, one admirer posted dozens of the telling symbols, including a number of OK emoji, 100 emoji, red rose emoji, and red heart emoji punctuated by a crown emoji, a diamond emoji, and a sunshine emoji.

 Meanwhile, Larsa needed a break and a good time after having been trolled by rumors she felt compelled to address in an Instagram story, according to The Inquisitr on August 29.